What makes the Early Learning Center Special?

-YWCA incorporates a therapeutic approach and a two-generational model into its Early Learning Center model to best serve children age three to five.
+YWCA incorporates a therapeutic approach and two-generational model into its Early Learning Center model to best serve children age 3 to 5.
 This innovative trauma-informed model will assess and identify the social-emotional needs of the children, work with families to create case plans, achieve goals, prevent re-occurrence of homelessness, and empower families to achieve and maintain the highest level of self-sufficiency.

-The Early Learning Center offers a uniquely diverse setting providing child care for families who live and work throughout Greater Cleveland.
-Experienced educators teach a child-centered curriculum, and children learn from a young age to celebrate differences.
+The Early Learning Center offers a uniquely diverse child care setting for families who live and work throughout Greater Cleveland.
+Experienced educators teach a child-centered curriculum, and children learn to celebrate differences from a young age.

-Early Learning Center parents stay engaged and up to date through various communication channels, family events, support groups, and parent action team.
+Early Learning Center parents stay engaged and up to date through various communication channels, family events, support groups, and parent action teams.

 To enroll your child at the Early Learning Center, please follow the process below:

 - Call us at 216.881.6878 and ask to speak with LaTishia Gomez